Gaius Marius: Social War

 While Marius was away in the east and after he returned, Rome had several years of relative peace.
 But in 95 BC, Rome passed a decree, the lex Licinia Mucia, expelling from the city all residents who were not Roman citizens.
 In 91 BC, Marcus Livius Drusus was elected tribune; he proposed a wide-ranging reform programme to support the plebs with land reform and grain distribution laws, grant citizenship to the Italians to compensate for land reform's infringement on Italian property rights, and enlarge the senate with equestrians.
 Marius seemed not to have an opinion on Drusus's Italian question.
 However, after Drusus was assassinated, many of the Italian states revolted against Rome in the Social War of 91–87 BC, named after the Latin word for allies, socii.

-Marius was recalled to serve as a legate with his nephew, the consul Publius Rutilius Lupus.
-After Lupus died in a Marsic ambush on the River Tolenus, Marius, who was leading another column of men, crossed the river at a different location and captured the Marsic camp.
-He then marched on the Marsi while they were busy stripping the corpses and dealt with them accordingly.
-With Marius in control of their camp and supplies the Marsi had to withdraw.
-Marius then sent the corpses of Lupus and his officers back to Rome.
-Following this, Marius took command of and regrouped Lupus's army.
-The Senate then decided to give joint command to Marius and the praetor Quintus Servilius Caepio the Younger.
-Marius had expected sole command and he did not get along with Caepio, with disastrous results.
-After having dealt with a raiding legion of Marsi at Varnia, Caepio attempted to give Marius instructions, but Marius ignored them.
-Caepio left on his own and was then obliged to move his legions back towards Caeoli.
-Once they reached the Arno at Sublaqueum they were attacked by the Marsi.
-Caepio's column perished to the last man.
-It is said he was killed by Quintus Poppaedius Silo, who was a veteran of Arausio and one of the Marsi generals.